Garad

-Garad (Harari: ገራድ, Garaad, الجراد, Oromo: Garaada) is a term used to refer to a clan leader or regional administrator.
+Garad (Harari: ገራድ, Garaad, الجراد, Oromo: Garaada) is a term used to refer to a king, Sultan or regional administrator.
 It was used primarily by Muslims in the Horn of Africa that were associated with Islamic states, most notably the Adal Sultanate.

 Etymology

 The origin of the term Garad is uncertain.
-According to Enrico Cerulli, Garad originates from the era of the Adal emirate.
-Garad denotes a headman within a "Gaar" (clan).
-In the Somali language Garad roughly translates to "chief" or "wise man", as well as "wisdom".
-Garad also denotes a "chief" in Harari and Silt'e languages respectively.
-A proposed word origin in the Harari language is Gareqad, which literally means "front of the house."
+According to Enrico Cerulli, Garad originates from the era of Adal.
+Garad denotes a headman within a "Gaar" (clan/house).

+Garad denotes a "chief" in Harari and Silt'e languages respectively.
+Historian Abdurahman Garad states Garad is derived from the Harari term agârada "to observe well" thus closely associated with the uniquely Harari title "Malak".
+According to Leslau, Garad is a Cushitic loanword in the Harari language.
+However, linguist Giorgio Banti disputes this claim, stating that Leslau's evidence is not sufficient to support it.
+Banti adds that there is little proof to support the terms Ethiopian Semitic origin as well.